-When you're going through IVF, you want to do everything possible to improve your chances.
+When you're going through IVF, it is natural to want some control over a process that can feel uncertain.
 The internet is full of conflicting advice: eat pineapple core, don't eat pineapple core, do acupuncture, avoid heat, stand on your head after transfer (please don't).
-This guide focuses on what the evidence actually says, and just as importantly, what you can let go of.
+This guide focuses on what the evidence actually says, what may support your general health during treatment, and what you can let go of.

 Nutrition During IVF